Settings: Image window

 - Open the long view window automatically

-The IVUS longitudinal viewer is opened automatically if an IVUS run is opened.
+The IVUS longitudinal viewer is opened automatically when an IVUS run is opened.

-- Attach long view window to the bottom / right side of the image window
+- Attach long view window to the XXX side of the image window

 - Display in separate window